kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 {% include tynkerprojectpage.html Name="Super Fight" ID="https://www.tynker.com/play/super-fight-yuk-08-06/610eb31036ffcf2a0f47ac74-853791XlupTH,ffxDCyIs7,Om4MCAk" caption="If you change one copy of the stock character, they all get changed.
 They are all clones of each other rather than separate copies." %}

-Student M worked on a new project with a twist: The hero is very very small!
-He had a lot of fun with it, and the result is quite funny!

-{% include tynkerprojectpage.html Name="Super Jumper" ID="https://www.tynker.com/play/super-jumper-08-06/610eb4f84836c2133c732123-777519XmMFnBZXdIRXfzmWYUilUaIk" caption="Though he is small, codey can beat the giant bad guys if he runs out of their range quickly enough." %}

 </details>